msys2/msys2-launcher/README.md

-MSYS2 launcher
+Msys launcher
 ==============

-A helper for launching MSYS2 shells.
-Features blink-less launching and correct taskbar/start pinning.
+A helper for launching Msys shells, adapted from the MSYS2 launcher.
+Features almost blink-less launching and correct taskbar/start pinning.

 Installation
 ------------

-Just `make` and put the executables inside your MSYS2 root.
+Just `make` and put the executables inside your Msys root.